Understanding Self-Supervised Learning via Gaussian Mixture Models: Representation collapse in non-contrastive learning

 \section{Representation collapse in non-contrastive learning}

 Consider a two component GMM in a $d$ dimensional ambient space.
 The means of the components lie on the $x$ and $y$ axis (i.e. the first two dimensions), equidistant from the origin.
 Both components have isotropic covariance.
-We plot the first two dimensions in the figure below~\ref{fig:fig_simsiam}.
+We plot the first two dimensions below in~\cref{fig:fig_simsiam}.

 Note that for this setup the rank of the fisher subspace is two (i.e., $K=2$) and the fisher subspace is the $x-y$ plane.

 Consider learning a mapping matrix onto a one-dimensional subspace (i.e. $r<K$).
 InfoNCE type contrastive objectives would learn the subspace given by the pink line (i.e. gaussian would be projected onto the pink line and hence would be well seperated).
 This is stated without proof, but we know that InfoNCE loss would learn a subspace lying in the fisher subspace.
 And through some basic algebra we can convince ourselves that the solution would be the pink like (i.e. the line $x+y = 0$).